dmontagne/Data-Analytics-Teaching-Material/intro_to_R.md

 Reading the data into R
 ========================================================
-Finally, we can now read the dataset into R with *haven*'s *read_sas* function.
+Finally, we can now read the dataset into R with `haven`'s `read_dta` function.
 Since we have already set our work directory, we just need to tell R the name of the file, and assign this dataset a name within R.

 ```r
 scf <- read_dta("rscfp2016.dta")
 ```

 Let's take a quick break
 ========================================================
 We have now done something that we will want to be run every time we start class.
 We can save what we've written so far so that we never have to do the above steps again.
 Yay!

-If interested, you can manually browse the dataset with R's *View* function.
+If interested, you can manually browse the dataset with R's `View` function.

 ```r